 PLEASE NOTE: If you apply for Ethical Approval, the research requiring approval should not commence before approval is granted.

 Click on the titles below to reveal content

-- The REC accepts applications from Doctoral & MD (Doctor of Medicine) postgraduates and staff members: Ethical Review of UG and PG Research (* Please note, the REC does not accept applications for review from Masters students, either taught or by major thesis.
+- The REC only reviews applications from staff members and Doctoral & MD (Doctor of Medicine) postgraduates.
+The REC does NOT accept applications from Masters students, either taught or by major thesis.
 See here for information on NUI Galway's School Research Ethics Committees (SRECs)

-RE SIGNATURES : Post-graduate students - ensure your application has been signed by your supervisor + Head of Discipline / Staff - ensure your application has been signed by your Head of Discipline.
+RE SIGNATURES : Post-graduate students - ensure you and your supervisor have signed your application / Staff - ensure you and your Head of Discipline have signed your application.
 ORIGINAL SIGNATURES ARE REQUIRED.

 Applications must be emailed to firstname.lastname@example.org as one single pdf document , no later than the deadline date above.
 Applicants must also submit a signed hard copy by the deadline date.
 For any other information or queries contact: